Technologies and Data Science

 Data Science involves the interaction with users in disciplines such as physics, biology or medicine.
 Explorative and interactive data analysis must be possible for them without any knowledge of machine learning.
 The challenge consists of using the data to create models which can be readily understood and validated and linked with existing knowledge – and to do so for the benefit of society.

-These issues are the focus of Working Group 1 headed by Ms Katharina Morik (TU Dortmund) and Mr Volker Markl (TU Berlin) of the Plattform Lernende Systeme.
+These issues are the focus of working group 1 headed by Ms Ute Schmid (University of Bamberg) and Mr Volker Tresp (LMU Munich) of the Plattform Lernende Systeme.